 Plenty of reports is coming out these days that either the PS5 controller won’t charge or drains faster for some reason which is unknown to most of the users.
 So, if you’re also one of the victims, check out this troubleshooting guide on how to fix the PS5 DualSense controller not holding charge issue completely.
-Initially, it seems that maybe there is some issue with the charging cable or the controller itself, or even the PS5 console somehow.
+Initially, it seems there may be some issue with the charging cable, the controller itself, or even the PS5 console.

-Whereas there are some other reasons that can also cause issues with the PS5 controller not charging or can’t hold the charge enough like the Rest Mode or Sleep Mode.
-In the most extreme cases, the chances are possible that there is some physical damage or fault inside the controller which can be serviced or repaired by Sony’s professional team in an authentic way.
-However, you can go to a local electronics shop and get it serviced if not under warranty.
+Some other reasons can also cause issues with the PS5 controller not charging or can’t hold the charge enough, like the Rest Mode or Sleep Mode.
+In the most extreme cases, the chances are possible that there is some physical damage or fault inside the controller, which can be serviced or repaired by Sony’s professional team authentically.
+However, you can go to a local electronics shop and get it serviced without a warranty.

-Here we’ve shared a couple of possible ways that can fix this particular issue.
-So, without wasting any more time, let’s get jump into it.
+Here we’ve shared a couple of possible ways to fix this issue.
+So, without wasting any more time, let’s jump into it.

 1. Check the Charging Cable

 So, make sure to check out the charging cable of your controller first.
-It can possible that there are some conflict or connectivity issues with the charging cable that either can’t charge the DualSense controller properly or the controller can’t hold it for long due to lack of power.
-However, if you have a different PS5 controller then check whether the problem is lying in the parts or not.
+It can be possible that there are some conflicts or connectivity issues with the charging cable that either can’t charge the DualSense controller properly or the controller can’t hold it for long due to lack of power.
+However, if you have a different PS5 controller, check whether the problem is lying in the parts.

 2. Use Another USB Port

-However, keep in mind that third-party USB Hubs aren’t always reliable or stable enough to hold the connectivity or charging for long.
-USB Hubs can also get damaged easily due to the low-quality hardware.
-Meanwhile, it can also possible your DualSense controller may not gonna charged up by using the USB Hub due to the lower power transfer rate.
+However, remember that third-party USB Hubs aren’t always reliable or stable enough to hold the connectivity or charging for long.
+USB Hubs can also get damaged easily due to low-quality hardware.
+Meanwhile, it can also be possible your DualSense controller may not go to charged up by using the USB Hub due to the lower power transfer rate.

 3. Check Ports Physically

-It’s also required to physically check the USB ports whether any physical damage or dust or moisture is there or not.
-Also, you should check the end of the charging cable as well as the port on your PS5 controller.
+It’s also required to physically check the USB ports to see whether any physical damage or dust or moisture is there or not.
+Also, you should check the end of the charging cable and the port on your PS5 controller.
 Sometimes any loose contact between the ports can also cause multiple issues.

 4. Try to Get a Charging Dock

-If you have a controller charging dock then try charging your controller using it.
-It can charge your PS5 controller properly using the charging dock rather than using a cable to check whether the PS5 DualSense controller is still not holding the charge or not.
+If you have a controller charging dock, try charging your controller using it.
+It can charge your PS5 controller properly using the charging dock rather than a cable to check whether the PS5 DualSense controller is still not holding the charge.